tousif13/Cyber_Security/CISCO_PS.md

 Block A consists of three departments (Admissions, HR and Accounts) which the network is segmented into 3 parts where one system of respective department should be inaccessible to the system in other departments.

+It consists if components like PCs, Router, A Web Server and DHCP servers configured for every department systems.

 ### Security Risk : Unauthorized Access

 There is a security risk here where a system from one department can access the system in other departments.
 This leads to the exposure of information where if a person from HR department is accessing Accounts.